stelligent/cfn_nag/README.md

 # Background

 The cfn-nag tool looks for patterns in CloudFormation templates that may indicate insecure infrastructure.
-Roughly speaking it will look for:
+Roughly speaking, it will look for:

 * IAM rules that are too permissive (wildcards)
 * Security group rules that are too permissive (wildcards)